 Cake was another thing found in rubbish bins that we were surprised to see.
 Kiwis throw away $15 million of cakes every year!

 What didn’t come as a surprise was that the traditional lunchbox staple, sandwiches, were commonly thrown away.
-Encouraging your children to eat their sandwiches for afternoon tea is an easy way to prevent 1,581 tonnes of sandwiches going to landfill.
+Encouraging your children to eat their sandwiches for afternoon tea is an easy way to prevent 1,581 tonnes of sandwiches going to landfill every year.